NicholasLennox/express-generator-explainer/readme.md

 Note: Express is an __unopinionated__ framework which means it comes with nothing out the box and everything you feel you need is added via dependencies.
 This is why you find many different dependencies in this template - it is vital to keep in mind that you dont **need** all these to use express.

-To keep this as simple as possible, no other dependencies will be installed - the starter code for the assignment contains largly the base template with a few small additions.
+To keep this as simple as possible, no other dependencies will be installed - the starter code for the assignment contains largely the base template with a few small additions.

 None of the code seen in this project you write yourself, it is all generated.